filswan/swan/miner/README.md

 ### Config

-Edit aria2.conf
+For aria2.conf

-- **input-file:** Downloads the URIs listed in session
-- **save-session:** Save error/unfinished downloads to session on exit.
-- **rpc-secret:** Enable JSON-RPC/XML-RPC server.
-It is strongly recommended to set secret authorization.
+- **rpc-secret:**  default: my_aria2_secret, it will be used in the config.toml for rpc, you can change it to your own value

-Edit config.toml
+For config.toml
 [main]

 - **api_url:** Swan API address.
 For Swan production, it is "https://api.filswan.com"